avnguyen08/avnguyen08/README.md

 - 👋 Hello I'm Aaron Nguyen!
-I'm currently doing contract work as an embedded systems engineer and have worked at two different research assistant positions where I worked in embedded security and circuit simulation topics.
+I'm currently doing contract work as an embedded systems engineer and have worked at two different research assistant positions where I worked in embedded security and circuit simulation fields.
 - 🌱 I’m currently interested in the embedded development field both on the software and hardware side.
 - Some projects I've worked on across work, research, and personal is: Advanced Current Monitoring System(Work), Smart Solar Panel(Personal), Automatic Irrigation System(School), Microcontroller Hardware Attacks (Research), Photovoltaic Circuit Simulations(Research).
 - Software topics I'm pursuing and learning: FreeRTOS, Git, Jira.
 I'm also interested in python and scripting.